Admission to the Honors Program

 - Social activities.
 Make new friends at Daum Prom or during group activities and service projects.

 - Living-learning communities.
-Live in one of three Honors Living-Learning Communities.
+Live in one of our two Honors Living-Learning Communities.

 - Teaching opportunities.
 Help teach first-year students and sophomores as a junior or senior.